codechangers/codecontest.org/_docs/tutorials/runHero.md

 You can change where the name tag is created by changing the x and y values.

 ## 8. Set up scoring.
 First we need to add a new Character to the `room.js` and `game.js` files to keep track of our score for us.
-To do this we need to go into the `room.js` file and put a `setupCharacters` function in the `onInit` function.
+To do this we need to go into the `room.js` file and put a `setupCharacters` _function_ in the `onInit` _function_.
 ```javascript
 onInit(){
 	g.setupCharacters("team");
 }
 ```
-Then, in the `game.js` file we need to put an `addCharacters` function in the `init` function.
+Then, in the `game.js` file we need to put an `addCharacters` _function_ in the `init` _function_.
 ```javascript
 init(){
 	g.addCharacters("team")
 }
 ```
-And a `getCharacters` function in the create function.
+And a `getCharacters` _function_ in the create _function_.
 ```javascript
 create(){
 	g.getCharacters("Team")
 }
 ```
 Then to set up levels we are going to set up a leaderboard that tells us which level we are on.
-To do this we are going to use the `handleLeaderboard` function in the `game.js` file in our create function.
-The `handleLeaderboard` function will be passed into the `getCharacters` function for the team character that we just created. as the second, third and fourth parameters, so that the leader board will update when a player joins, when a player's score is updated, and when a player leaves the game.
+To do this we are going to use the `handleLeaderboard` _function_ in the `game.js` file in our create _function_.
+The `handleLeaderboard` _function_ will be passed into the `getCharacters` _function_ for the team character that we just created. as the second, third and fourth parameters, so that the leader board will update when a player joins, when a player's score is updated, and when a player leaves the game.

 ```javascript
 g.getCharacters('team', team  => {